kleineluka/roxstar/README.md

 After installing the dependencies in both `/client/` and `/server/`, simply run `npm start` in each directive to start the client and server. **Please note that no game files or assets are supplied here, only original code for the server emulator and client.**

 ## Acknowledgements 🥰
-- The original creators of Moshi Monsters (Mind Candy) for building a world worth preserving.
-Mind Candy has previously stated that implementations of the archived game are allowed for use that doesn't infringe on their rights, doesn't profit, and doesn't impersonate the original game.
+- Mind Candy for creating the original game!
 - The teams behind the [Wayback Machine](https://archive.org/) and [Flashpoint](https://bluemaxima.org/flashpoint/) for their incredible archival work.
 - [FFDec](https://github.com/jindrapetrik/jpexs-decompiler) for making Flash reverse-engineering accessible.
+- And you, for taking an interest in my little hobby project~

 ## Notice & Usage Terms 😇
 <details>